 Sliger SM550 (9.7L)

-Available in three different colours, this 9.7L volume mini-ITX case can fit dual slot, full length GPUs of up to 310mm in length, and CPU coolers of up to 55mm in height.
-There is plenty of room for cooling, with two fan mounts for 120 x 25mm fans to drive down thermals and create a ITX case with good airflow.
+Available in three different colours, this 9.7L volume mini-ITX case can fit dual-slot, full length GPUs of up to 310mm in length, and CPU coolers of up to 55mm in height.
+There is plenty of room for cooling, with two fan mounts for 120 x 25mm fans to drive down thermals and create an ITX case with good airflow.

 The Sliger SM550 is manufactured in the USA and build quality has been noted to be exceptional, as well as feature sets – including a front panel I/O with USB 3.1 Gen 2 Type C, Type A, 2 audio jacks and a neat side panel to show off your SFFPC components.